 Physics Learn about the basic principles that govern the physical world around us.
 Solid understanding of algebra and a basic understanding of trigonometry necessary.
 My Projects Help Requests Community Questions One-dimensional motion In this tutorial we begin to explore ideas of velocity and acceleration.
 We do exciting things like throw things off cliffs (far safer on paper than in real life) and see how high a ball will fly in the air.
 Two-dimensional motion You understand velocity and acceleration well in one-dimension.
 Now we can explore scenarios that are even more fun.
 With a little bit of trigonometry (you might want to review your basic trig, especially what sin and cos are), we can think about whether a baseball can clear the "green monster" at Fenway Park.
-Forces and Newton's laws of motion This tutorial is the meat of much of classical physics.
+Forces and Newton's laws of motion This is the meat of much of classical physics.
 We think about what a force is and how Newton changed the world's (and possibly your) view of how reality works.
+Centripetal force and gravitation Learn about centripetal acceleration and centripetal force.
+Also, learn about the universal law of gravitation and gravitational orbits.
 Work and energy "Energy" is a word that's used a lot.
 Here, you'll learn about how it's one of the most useful concepts in physics.
 Along the way, we'll talk about work, kinetic energy, potential energy, conservation of energy, and mechanical advantage.
 Impacts and linear momentum Momentum ties velocity and mass into one quantity.
 It might not be obvious why this is useful, but momentum has this cool property where the total amount of it never changes.
 This is called the conservation of momentum, and we can use it to analyze collisions and other interactions.
 Bam!
 Moments, torque, and angular momentum Everything you've learned about motion, forces, energy, and momentum can be reused to analyze rotating objects.
 There are some differences, though.
 Here, you'll learn about rotational motion, moments, torque, and angular momentum.
-Gravitation Gravity is the force of attraction between masses.
-It's the thing that pulls you down to earth.
-Here, you'll learn precise meanings of the words mass and weight, and you'll also learn how gravity affects falling near earth and orbits in space.
 Oscillatory motion Pendulums.
 Slinkies.
 You when you have to use the bathroom but it is occupied.
 These all go back and forth over and over and over again.
 This tutorial explores this type of motion.
 Fluids Atmospheric pressure is like an invisible friend who is always squeezing you with a big hug.
 Learn more about pressure, buoyant force, and flowing fluid so you can appreciate the sometimes invisible, but crucial, effect they have on us and the world around us.
 Thermodynamics Heat can be useful, but it can also be annoying.
 Understanding heat and the flow of heat allows us to build heat sinks that prevent our computers from overheating, build better engines, and prevent freeway overpasses from cracking.
 Electric charge, electric force, and voltage Electric forces hold together the atoms and molecules in your eyes which allow you to read this sentence.
 Take a moment and learn about the force that holds our bodies together.
 Circuits Circuits make computers, digital cameras, and video games possible.
 Circuits are driving an unprecedented rate of change in how we live.
 In this topic you'll learn about the physics behind the electronic devices we use.
 Magnetic forces and magnetic fields The magnetic field of the Earth shields us from harmful radiation from the Sun.
 Magnetic fields also allow us to diagnose medical problems using an MRI.
 In this topic you'll learn about the force and field that makes this possible.
 Magnetic flux and Faraday's law Faraday's law is how we get electrical power from most power plants and hydroelectric dams.
 Learn how magnetic flux allows us to turn the mechanical energy of falling water through a dam into electrical energy.
 Mechanical waves and sound Waves are responsible for basically every form of communication we use.
 Whether you're talking out loud, texting on your phone, or waving to someone in a crowd there's going to be a wave transmitting information.
 Learn about the basics of waves in this topic, then learn more about light waves in the topics below.
 Light waves Light can seem mysterious.
 What is light made out of?
 What causes color?
 How do 3D movies work?
 Learn about some of the mysterious properties of light in these tutorials.
 Geometric optics Light waves can be bent and reflected to form new and sometimes altered images.
 Understanding how light rays can be manipulated allows us to create better contact lenses, fiber optic cables, and high powered telescopes.
+Special relativity Think you know about time and space?
+Think again.
+Einstein basically did a pile driver on all our brains when he came up with his theory of special relativity.
 Community explanations Calling great explainers of the world!
 Help us answer frequently asked physics questions by writing clear, deep, engaging explanations.
 Your explanation may even be selected for an article on Khan Academy (with full credit to you)!
 Ask a Physicist! (archived) Hi everyone, I'm David, and I love physics.
 Have a physics question/comment?
 Ask me anything.
 I'll be checking the comments section every couple hours until Sunday August 2nd at 12:00 PM PST and replying as often as possible.
 Also, please feel free to answer other people's questions if you know the answer.